Nemone: Broadcasting career

 Nemone participated with her daughter in the Bumps & Babies Mile in Battersea Park for Sport Relief 2010 along with Denise Van Outen, Carly Cole, Gail Emms, Natasha Kaplinsky and Kim Medcalf.

 Psychotherapy career

 Always having the intention to build on the psychology degree she gained as an undergraduate in Manchester, Nemone went back to university, studying part-time while broadcasting weekly.
-Six years later she gained her MA in Psychotherapy and Counselling, earning a distinction in her research project on sibling relationships and sibling death.
+Six years later she gained her MA in Psychotherapy and Counselling.

 Alongside broadcasting and DJing, Nemone is a qualified integrative psychotherapist.
-She sees clients privately in both Central and West London and increasingly has international clients, whom she sees via videoconferencing.
-She has been a huge advocate for breathing and grounding exercises; during the COVID pandemic producing her own 15-minute mid-afternoon meditations to help people cope in isolation.
-She is also a massive proponent of the wellbeing effects of wild swimming having swum herself outdoors in Capri, Menorca, Skopelos, the Oman fjords, West Wittering, and close to home in London.
+She has been an advocate for breathing and grounding exercises; during the COVID pandemic producing her own 15-minute mid-afternoon meditations to help people cope in isolation.

 Television career

 Nemone co-hosted the BBC One television programme 101 Ways to Leave a Gameshow alongside Steve Jones.
 She was seen describing the method of eviction from the game show and then interviewing the losing contestants.

 Nemone was one of the contestants on Celebrity Mastermind aired on 20 August 2017 on BBC One.
 Her specialist subject was the children's books of Roald Dahl, and she came 2nd in the show.

 Also, on screen, Nemone has hosted the X Games in Barcelona and Ski Sunday in Livigno for the television show Grandstand.